ktSuW/react_projects/r2_pictures/README.md

   - render methods gets called again and re-render
   - input is told what its value is
   - Controlled is preferred since information is stored inside the component (React World), not in DOM
+  - render list - map method
+5. React refs - gives access to a single DOM element
+  - They are created in the constructor, assign them to instance variables, then pass to a particular JSX element as props
+  - React.createRef();